abmist/fintopicsnet/README.md

 ## Improvements for the next stage

 This project is an exercise.
 The goal was just to put into practice some of the concepts learnt in the course.
 Below you can find some improvements that could be added:
-* Message system between members.
+* Message system between members
-* Make possible to members to update their own information.
+* Make possible to members to update their own information
 * Make possible to sort/filter threads, members, etc.
-* Display user name in the navbar.
+* Display user name in the navbar
-* Improve UI/UX.
+* Improve UI/UX
-* Pagination.
+* Pagination
-* Tooltips.
+* Tooltips
-* Summary of threads, posts, articles, etc. of a member.
+* Summary of threads, posts, articles, etc. of a member

 ## Instructions